gabikim/basic-graph-viewer/README.md

 # basic-graph-viewer
-Allows users to plot functions f(x) with two user-adjustable parameters A and B. Note this program requires >= python 3.7.3.
+Allows users to plot functions f(x) with two user-adjustable parameters A and B. Note this program requires >= python 3.7 which should include the tkinter library which is used for the GUI.

 ## Installation:
 `pip3 install -U .`